VoxForge/voxforge.github.io/en/Home.md

 recording environments - from line noise from their audio cards, poor quality microphones, and background noise of many different types.
-This is not intended to be a fully 'clean speech' corpus, but will contain examples of clean and noisy speech, tagged as such so that acoustic model developers can extract the audio best suited to their needs.
+This is not intended to be a fully 'clean speech' corpus, but will contain examples of clean and noisy speech, tagged as such, so that acoustic model developers can extract the audio best suited to their needs.

 ## How Can You Help?